seongil-wi/cs454-2019-team10/README.md

-# Propose spectrum based fault localization formulae for Neural Network
+# Spectrum based fault localization formulae for Neural Network

 We will propose SBFL formulae for Neural Network.
 We refer to FASE'2019 paper [DeepFault: Fault Localization for Deep Neural Networks](https://arxiv.org/abs/1902.05974).